-In this section, we assess the ability of the model, simulated as a complete system, to generate forecasts that are close to the actual data.
+In this section, the ability of the model, simulated as a complete system, to generate forecasts that are close to the actual data is assessed.
 Both in-sample and out-of-sample model evaluations are presented.

-For in-sample evaluation, we generated forecasts for the period 2012Q1 to 2017Q4 through static and dynamic simulations in a deterministic setting, where model inputs are held fixed at their known values and endogenous variables follow a single path over the forecast period.

-Static simulation produces a series of one-period ahead forecasts using actual (historical) values for lagged endogenous variables, while dynamic simulation uses values for lagged endogenous variables that are predicted (solved) based on previous periods.
+For in-sample evaluation, forecasts for the period 2012 Q1 to 2017 Q4 were generated through static and dynamic simulations in a deterministic setting, where model inputs are held fixed at their known values, and endogenous variables follow a single path over the forecast period.
+Static simulation produces a series of one-period ahead forecasts using actual (historical) values for lagged endogenous variables.
+In contrast, dynamic simulation uses values for lagged endogenous variables predicted (solved) based on previous periods.

-For out-of-sample evaluation, we generated forecasts for the period 2018Q1 to 2019Q4, which are beyond the estimation period, through dynamic stochastic simulations, incorporating uncertainty in the projections.
+For out-of-sample evaluation, forecasts for the period 2018 Q1 to 2019 Q4, which are beyond the estimation period, were generated through dynamic stochastic simulations, incorporating uncertainty in the projections.
 Five thousand simulations using bootstrapped innovations were performed, yielding a distribution of forecast paths for endogenous variables.
-The innovations were randomly drawn from the estimation residuals of each behavioral equation and then added to these equations.
+The innovations were randomly drawn from the estimation residuals of each behavioral equation and added to these equations.

-We compute several measures to formally gauge forecast accuracy.
-For real GDP and its components, where forecast deviations are more easily interpreted in percentage terms, we use the mean absolute percentage error (MAPE).
-For variables already expressed in percentage form (e.g., rates of change), where errors are better measured in percentage-point deviations, we use the mean absolute error (MAE) to assess their forecasts.
+Several measures were computed to formally gauge forecast accuracy.
+For real GDP and its components, where forecast deviations are more easily interpreted in percentage terms, the mean absolute percentage error (MAPE) was used.
+For variables already expressed in percentage form (e.g., rates of change), where errors are better measured in percentage-point deviations, the mean absolute error (MAE) was used to assess their forecasts.

-For comparability across variable types, we use the normalized root mean square error (NRMSE) with the sample standard deviation as the normalizing parameter to assess forecast performance.
+For comparability across variable types, the authors used the normalized root mean square error (NRMSE), with the sample standard deviation as the normalizing parameter to assess forecast performance.
 This measure is interpreted as the ratio of the overall forecast deviation with the overall variation of the data around its mean.
-NRMSEs that are close to zero are considered good forecasts, while those above 1 are considered poor.
+NRMSEs close to zero are considered good forecasts, while those above 1 are considered poor.